Knoblauchpilze/pge-app/README.md

   }
 }
 ```
 The code above performs the rendering of a 8x8 square of sprites taken from the pack loaded in the example above.
-The part to determine the index of the sprite based on the element to display is left to the user: it could come from fetching the particular element at this coordinate in the world or determined or random or anything else.
+The part to determine the index of the sprite based on the element to display is left to the user: it could come from fetching the particular element at this coordinate in the world or determined at random or anything else.

 The `drawSprite` method expects the coordinates to be expressed in world coordinates and will automatically convert them in pixels coordinates based on the current position of the viewport in the world.